-(ii) should have secured a CGPA \ge 8.00, at the end of each of the 8 Sequential Semesters, starting from the I Year I Semester onwards,
+(ii) should have secured a CGPA $\ge$ 8.00, at the end of each of the 8 Sequential Semesters, starting from the I Year I Semester onwards, conditions shall be placed in 'FIRST CLASS'.

 (iii) should not have been detained or prevented from writing the End Semester Examinations in any Semester due to shortage of attendance or any other reason, shall be placed in 'FIRST CLASS with DISTINCTION'.